elixir-editors/vim-elixir/README.md

 * Syntax highlighting for Elixir and EEx files
 * Filetype detection for `.ex`, `.exs` and `.eex` files
 * Automatic indentation
+* Integration between Ecto projects and [vim-dadbod][] for running SQL queries on defined Ecto repositories

 ## Installation